TurbulentRice/RepayMint/README.md

 # RepayMint

-RepayMint is a lightweight web application for modeling loan repayment timelines and comparing repayment strategies.
-It is based on Python data structures I wrote while figuring out the best way to repay my student loans, to help conceptualize the many "What if's" that arose:
+RepayMint is a lightweight web application for comparing loan repayment strategies.
+It is based around a Python package, [financetools](https://github.com/TurbulentRice/financetools), that I started writing while paying off my student loans, to help conceptualize the many "What if's" that arose:

 - What if I increase/decrease my monthly payment?
 - What if I target payments to a single loan at a time?
 - What if I allocate payments to loans based on certain factors, like their interest rate or minimum payment?

-This helped dispell some of the mystery, but to be useful, these tools also had to answer the big questions:
+This helped dispell some of the mystery, but to be useful, these tools also had to answer big questions, like:

 - What is the fastest way to pay off all my outstanding loans?
 - What is the cheapest way (least interest paid)?

+You can install [financetools](https://github.com/TurbulentRice/financetools) via `pip install git+https://github.com/TurbulentRice/financetools.git`

 ![RepayMint App](./examples/default.png)